VanshikWaghela/Ballzy/README.md

 pip install -r requirements.txt
 ```

+## View the Results
+- You can also view and download the results from the analysis [here on Google Drive](https://drive.google.com/drive/folders/1xaqQ3eMijbNxrryPla__d8ay_NktaYFu).

 ## Contributing 🤝

 Feel free to open issues or create pull requests if you want to contribute to the project.
 Your feedback and improvements are always welcome!

+## Acknowledgements 🙏

+This project uses the [YOLOv8 model](https://github.com/ultralytics/yolov8) for object detection, which is a powerful tool for real-time applications like this.